lupyuen/lupyuen.github.io/src/mmu.md

 ![Level 3 Page Table for User](https://lupyuen.github.io/images/mmu-l3user.jpg)

-_Something smells different...
+_Something smells special...
 What's this "U" Permission?_

 The __"U" User Permission__ says that this Page Table Entry is accesible by our Application.
 (Which runs in __RISC-V User Mode__)